apache/sling-org-apache-sling-scripting-groovy/README.md

-# Apache Sling Scripting Groovy Support
+# Apache Sling Scripting Groovy

 This module is part of the [Apache Sling](https://sling.apache.org) project.